dame-cell/Triformer/README.md

 - [x] Implement the softmax in Triton
 - [x] Implement the dropout in Triton
 - [x] add test for each and every component
-- [ ] Make the TritonLinear more flexible to either use relu or not
-- [ ] Fuse the kernels of TritonLinear to see if it speeds up the training process
 - [ ] Add better checkmark for precision like either float16 for mixed-precision or use float32